libp2p/specs/webrtc/README.md

 3. _A_ instantiates a `RTCPeerConnection`.
 See
    [`RTCPeerConnection()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection).

-   _A_ MAY reuse the same certificate across `RTCPeerConnection`s.
-Though one should note that reusing the certificate can be used to identify _A_ across connections by on-path observers given that WebRTC uses TLS 1.2.
-Thus this specification RECOMMENDS that _A_, i.e. the browser, does not reuse the same certificate across `RTCPeerConnection`.
+   _A_ (i.e. the browser) SHOULD NOT reuse the same certificate across `RTCPeerConnection`s.
+Reusing the certificate can be used to identify _A_ across connections by on-path observers given that WebRTC uses TLS 1.2.

 4. _A_ constructs _B_'s SDP offer locally based on _B_'s multiaddr and sets it via